Minimum Wages Are Rising, But These Part-Time Jobs Already Pay Over $20/Hour

 Style bridal parties’ makeup, prepare theatrical stars for their big performances and get people ready for special events as a part-time makeup artist.

-You can make more than $49.43 per hour helping people get ready for their big event.
+You can make more than $20 an hour helping people get ready for their big event.

 Kristen Pope is a contributor to The Penny Hoarder, where Mike Brassfield is a senior writer.